-In his five hour Archive interview, Richard Lewis (1920-2009) discusses his early career as a director and later show creator in radio.
-He talks about his transition to television as a producer (which included Blind Date) and his role in the creation of the popular and long-running western series Wagon Train, as well as his work on the acclaimed anthology series Alcoa Premiere.
-He describes producing several successful pilots for series including Leave It To Beaver, Bachelor Father, and McHale's Navy.
-Lewis recalls becoming the Vice President of MCA's Revue Television, which later became Universal Television.
+In his five-hour interview, Richard Lewis (1920-2009) discusses his early career as a director and later show creator in radio.
+He talks about his transition to television as a producer (which included Blind Date) and his role in the creation of the popular and long-running Western series Wagon Train, as well as his work on the acclaimed anthology series Alcoa Premiere.
+He describes producing several successful pilots for series including Leave It to Beaver, Bachelor Father, and McHale's Navy.
+Lewis recalls becoming the vice president of MCA's Revue Television, which later became Universal Television.
 He details producing one of the first television movies, The Borgia Stick, and his becoming an independent producer of feature films shortly thereafter.
 Karen Herman conducted the interview on March 8, 1999 in Brentwood, CA.